Wild Yam Benefits, Uses, Supplements, Dosage and Side Effects - Dr. Axe

 Using wild yam therapeutically is not recommended for children.
 There simply isn’t enough data to support its safety.

-Wild yam is often combined with other herbs known to have estrogen-like effects, namely black cohosh.
 Wild yam creams, tablets and powders may contain synthetic hormones since they are produced in labs.
 Check the ingredients carefully, and consult a doctor.

 INGREDIENTS:

-- 8 ounces chopped fresh wild yam root (or 4 ounces of dried)
+• 8 ounces chopped, fresh wild yam root (or 4 ounces of dried)

 DIRECTIONS:

-- Strain, add the peppermint and stevia.
+3. Strain, then add the peppermint and stevia.

-- Store in refrigerator.
+5. Store in the refrigerator.

-Wild Yam
+Wild yam

 Wild yam is mainly used as a supplement due to the diosgenin it contains, which can be used to produce hormones when it goes through a chemical reaction.
-Wild yams grow best in flooded freshwater marshes and swamps, non-tidal shrub swamps, roadside ditches, and forested wetlands throughout the eastern United States.

 You may have heard of and even eaten jicama — the Mexican yam that is a member of the Fabaceae (pea) family.